Mediatek-Cloud/mcs-resources/content/en/mobile_application/README.md

   <img src="https://goo.gl/cIzlpF" border="0">
 </a>

-**(Please be noted that due to system upgrade to enhance security, the old version of mobile app is not working anymore.
-Please download the latest version of the mobile app in the Google play store to continue using our MCS mobile app.
-Also, if you use LinkIt Connect 7681 device, please update the firmware of your 7681 devices to the latest version.
-Detailed update steps are listed in **[7681 Firmware Update Instruction](../7681_firmware_update/)**)**
+**(Please note that due to enhanced security system upgrade, old version of the mobile app is not supported anymore.
+Please download the latest version from the Google play store.
+If you’re using a LinkIt Connect 7681 device, please also update the firmware using the latest version.
+Detailed update steps are described in **[7681 Firmware Update Instruction](../7681_firmware_update/)**)**

 ![](../images/Mobile_application/img_mobileapplication_00.png)

-Or, you can [download the apk](https://s3-ap-southeast-1.amazonaws.com/mtk.linkit/mcs-latest-production-release.apk) directly.
+Or, you can also [download the apk](https://s3-ap-southeast-1.amazonaws.com/mtk.linkit/mcs-latest-production-release.apk) directly.

-The mobile app currently offers for Android only.
+The MCS mobile app supports Android only at the time of writing.

-To install the app, you must have android v4.0 or above version, and open the above download link in your mobile browser
+To install the app, you must have android v4.0 or above.
+Open the above link in your mobile browser.

-Once installed at first launch you will see the screen below:
+After the app is installed and launched,  you’ll see the screen shown below:

 ![](../images/Mobile_application/img_mobileapplication_01.png)

-**Please note:**

-Do not use login using labs@mediatek.com option.
-This feature is still under developement.
-When you first sign-on with MCS using Labs@mediatek when accessing MCS website, in the background we have created your new account in MCS using the email address as your account ID.
-Therefore, the current fix is, you can go back to web site and  click "forgot password" and enter your email address, a forgot password reset email will send to your mailbox.
-You can then set a new password and come back and login by using your email and the new password.
-You can then be able to login to the Moble App in the same fashion.

-Once logged in, you will be able to see devices that are created and belongs to you
+After you’ve signed in, you’ll be able to see devices that are created and belongs to you.

 ![](../images/Mobile_application/img_mobileapplication_02.png)

-You can also click on any of your devices to see the device detail:
+You can also click on any of your devices to see the device details:

 ![](../images/Mobile_application/img_mobileapplication_03.png)

-For controller data channel you can fire commands, for data channel it shows the last data point.
-Mobile does not support for viewing history record in charts.
-For this current version, you will need to manually refresh the display by click on the upper right corner drop down menu and select "refresh"
+You can send commands to control your devices in controller data channels and see the latest data points in each data channel.

-There is a Plus-in-circle icon allows you to add new devices.
-Please note, the new devices funcion is currently not available.
-For Smart Connection you can use this feature to add LinkIt Connect 7681.
-For full instruction please refer to [2.Tutorial 2.7 Implementing using Linkit Connect 7681 development board](http://mcs.mediatek.com/resources/latest/tutorial/implementing_using_mt7681_development_board)
+The **Plus-in-circle** icon allows you to add new devices.
+For Smart Connection you can use this feature to add LinkIt Connect 7681 devices.
+For detailed instruction please refer to [Tutorial: Develop with LinkIt Connect 7681 development board](http://mcs.mediatek.com/resources/latest/tutorial/implementing_using_mt7681_development_board)

 ![](../images/Mobile_application/img_mobileapplication_04.png)